 This coming March, Southern California Edison will be implementing a new rate structure for all new solar customers.
 Thankfully with solar prices coming down and with energy storage as an option, solar remains a good investment.

 The Public Utilities Commission has approved SCE, and other major California utilities, to make a shift in the Time of Use (TOU) rate plans starting March of 2019.
 They will begin by forcing all new solar customers into the new rate schedule with the rest of their customer base following suit in 2020.
 Under TOU rate plans, rates will vary depending on the time of day.
 The change will affect the times in which SCE considers On-Peak and Off-Peak.
-Specifically, On-peak hours will shift for customers to a later time in the day meaning electricity will cost more in the evening (4 pm – 9 pm) and less in the day/afternoon.
+Specifically, On-peak hours will shift for customers to a later time in the day meaning electricity will cost more in the evening (4 pm – 9 pm) and less in the day/early afternoon.
 SCE will have several TOU rate options: TOU-D Prime, TOU-D Option 4-9, and TOU-D Option 5-8.

 SCE’s justification for doing this is that the cost to deliver power has changed.
 Since solar has boomed and has become a large source of energy on the grid, SCE has shifted their higher charges to the times where solar wanes and non-renewable forms of energy become the main source of power for the grid.
-SCE’s new rates are meant to incentivize customers to use less power between the hours of 4-9pm however the typical load profile shows many people use power during these hours because they’re after work hours.
+SCE’s new rates are meant to incentivize customers to use less power between the hours of 4-9pm however the typical load profile shows many people use power during these hours because they’re post-work hours.

 *“Final Decision” are new rates